httpfatimaaa/httpfatimaaa/README.md

+- 👋 Hi, I’m @httpfatimaaa
+- 👀 I’m interested in astronomy and coding
-MSc student in astronomy & astrophysics, University of Manchester.
+- 💞️ MSc student in astronomy & astrophysics
+- 📫 How to reach me: fatimaa.omar20@gmail.com

 <!---